hovermind/py-sheet/data-class.md

 ## Dataclass
 * `@dataclass`: is known as decorator (This decorator is really just a code generator)
 * similar to kotlin data class
+* `@dataclass` generates all the boiler plate codes and some extra code behind the scene (you have to do it manually for normal class)

 ## Dataclass deinition